adamenkov/jet-story/Game/Readme.txt

 Assets: Extracted from the original game using Spectaculator (Copyright (C) 2001-2008 Jonathan Needle).

-Year of release: 2012.
+Year of release: (not yet released).

-The game uses FMOD Sound System by Firelight Technologies (Copyright (C) Firelight Technologies Pty, Ltd., 1994-2015).
+The game uses FMOD Sound System by Firelight Technologies (Copyright (C) Firelight Technologies Pty, Ltd., 1994-2018).